CIRAIG/OpenIO-Canada/Limitations.md

-The following document present the limitations of open IO Canada v2.0.
+The following document present the limitations of open IO Canada v2.2.

-- GHG flows are only available from Statistics Canada as aggregated GWP flows, characterized using IPCC2007 factors
+- GHG flows are only available for the L61 classification level.
+More disagreggared classification therefore allocate emissions based on sales' volume within a broader sector.
 - Primary energy flows from Statistics Canada are only available as aggregated primary energy and already includes electricity which would trigger a double counting with economic electricity flows.
 Hence, energy use is not available for now.